USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 </div>
 </div>

-### Service or service type
+## Service or service type

-Tells the applicant what service the job is in: Competitive, Excepted, or Senior Executive Service.
+Tells the applicant what service the job is in:

+* Competitive
+* Excepted
+* Senior Executive Service

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">